epogrebnyak/r-python-julia-book/README.md

 > Why choose, learn them all: R, Python and Julia for economics and finance.

-This is a draft of a book (collection of learning materials), based on teaching of computational courses to economics, management and finance students at NES, HSE, GSOM SPBU and Finec MGIMO.
+This draft is based on out experience in teaching various computational courses to economics and finance students at NES, HSE, GSOM SPBU and Finec MGIMO.

-We would like to collect in one place things we got tired of repeating, so that we can provide background reading to the students before class.
-Hope it makes a fair guide to self-study too.
+Goal #1 is to collect good references in one place, so that we can provide background reading to the students before class more easily.
+Hope the references make a fair guide to self-study too.

+Goal #2 is avoid repeating common stuff (how to start Python, etc) and move more quickly to domain areas - econ/finance data and reproducible research.

+Goal #3 is dismantle barriers to programming learners and cultivate a welcoming culture that celebrates small credible wins and iterations.
+Many courses are like "let's learn python, econometrics, machine learning, and deep learning all at once", want to break these in parts.

-We are writing the draft in Russian, some courses we taught are in English, so there may be an English version too.
+We are writing the draft in Russian, but some courses we taught are in English, so there may be an English version too.

 Our programming language preferences:

-- Evgeniy: Python first, used R before, tried Julia
+- Evgeniy: Python first, used R before, tried Julia and influenced by Haskell
 - Marcel: R first, migrating to Python

 # Что? Зачем? Для кого?